DependableSystemsLab/LLFI/tutorials/ISSRE19/README.md

 This program multiplies two 20 by 20 matrices (predefined).
 The program outputs all the values of the result matrix.

 ## Part 1: Fault Injection
-1. Navigate to the ISSRE19 folder on the desktop: `cd ~/Desktop/ISSRE19/`
+1. Open a terminal and navigate to the ISSRE19 folder on the desktop: `cd ~/Desktop/ISSRE19/`

 2. Navigate to the first benchmark folder: `cd 1-sqrt`